mcb/cfk-gitops-workshop/README.md

 source-controller-b5bd68987-dpt5q         1/1     Running   0          24m
 ```

 Also, you will notice a bunch of files in the clusters/minikube directory.
-This is where the configuration for flux-system goes, it is separated by namespace.
+This is where the configuration for flux-system goes, we will make use of the separation by namespaces.

 To add a new namespace, simply add a new file to a new directory